NBA Rumors: Paul George Will Try To Join Los Angeles Lakers In Free Agency

-The NBA trade deadline came and went and some of the biggest names on the market will be wearing the same uniforms.
+The NBA trade deadline came and went, and some of the biggest names on the market will be wearing the same uniforms.
 Translation: Some of the biggest names will be staying put.
 One of those names is, of course, Paul George.
 However, while PG might be with the Indiana Pacers for the rest of the season, fans should not be surprised if he eventually leaves his current team for the Los Angeles Lakers.

 According to the latest rumor swirling around (via Sam Amick), if the Pacers aren’t title contenders, then George is “hell-bent” on playing for the Lakers.